tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 She gawked at him but didn’t say a word.

 Beck was the oldest by nine minutes and was the stereotypical tough, bossy sister, while Caleb was her opposite; he was shy and sweet.
-I had never seen him like this before, and Beck obviously hadn’t either.
+I had never seen him like this before, and Beck hadn’t either.

 Dark blood streamed down Caleb’s wrist; and dripped off his fingertips like rain.

-I felt sick but watched transfixed as each droplet of blood stained and seeped into the bird seed.
+I felt sick but watched transfixed as the blood stained the birdseed.

 We heard them before we saw them.

-It was a low buzzing, like an annoying fly invading your personal space but times that by one hundred.
+It was a low buzzing, like an annoying fly invading your personal space, but times that by one hundred.
 The buzzing crescendoed into deep guttural croaking and then a rustling, the sound of many things flapping.

 Beck and I looked at one another and then up at the sky.